rakeshjoshi360/100xDev_FullStackCohort/README.md

     cd admin-client
     npm run dev

 5. Open your browser and visit `http://localhost:5173/` to access the application.
-And the backend is running on the Port from `.env`
+And the backend is running on the Port from `.env` or 3000(default).

 ## Future Enhancements